List of Amphibia characters: King Andrias Leviathan

 In season three, King Andrias keeps Marcy alive in a suspension tank and now plots to kill Anne, as she is the only one capable of derailing his plans.
-He starts by sending one of his Frog-Bots called Cloak-Bot to kill her and obtain the latest copy of a novel series that Marcy got him hooked on.
+He starts by sending one of his Frobots called Cloak-Bot to kill her and obtain the latest copy of a novel series that Marcy got him hooked on.
 After being displeased that it has not killed Anne yet and that it only got Book 3 of the novel series when Book 2 was sold out, he activates the Cloak-Bot's timer, giving it the rest of the day to kill Anne before its self-destruct sequence is initiated.
 Back in Newtopia, Andrias reveals his multi-eyed master known as the Core, whom he communicates with via his crown.
 After Olivia and Yunan free Marcy, Andrias intercepts them and reveals he and the Core were watching them.
 He had used the DNA of the Moss Men due to their healing properties and the studies on the Shadowfish enabled the ancients to cheat death and be preserved in the Core.
 Under its command, Andrias uses Marcy as a vessel for the Core, despite genuinely caring for her and showing remorse for his actions, as he had asked the Core to reconsider its choice for a host.
 In "Froggy Little Christmas", he expands his army and sends a remote-controlled drone to make up for the Cloak-Bot's failure.
 After its destruction, Darcy calls him "pathetic" and assures that his army will invade Earth to destroy his enemies once and for all.
 "The Core & The King", reveals that he had two friends named Barrel, a toad, and Leif, a frog whom he is implied to have been in love with.
 When Leif warned him about a possible apocalyptic future involving the Calamity Box, Andrias' father, Aldrich, convinced him she is a traitor and she escapes, convincing him that he was betrayed and damaging his friendship with Barrel.
 Andrias and Darcy soon launch their invasion of Earth.
 Seeing the frobots defeated, Andrias fights Anne in a Dyplosaurus suit, during which Sprig shows him a letter written by Leif.
 The truth of her feelings for him weakens his resolve to fight and convinces him to allow Anne to defeat him by destroying the suit, revealing that he had partially turned himself into a cyborg to prolong his life.
 His body is then brought back to Amphibia.

 Andrias ultimately overcomes his father's influence by crushing his crown in front of Captain Grime and helps Anne, Sasha and Marcy defeat the Core by sending his Frogbots to aid them.
 He says farewell to Marcy before she returns to Earth, having become repentant for his actions.
 In the epilogue, his eyesight and body have begun to deteriorate as he had chosen not to continue maintaining his cyborg body.
-Andrias has taken up gardening with help from a gardening Frogbot.
+Andrias has taken up gardening with help from a gardening Frobot.